Clifford D. Simak: Themes

 Simak's stories often say that there is no past time for a time traveler to go to.
-Our world moves along in a stream of time, and to move to a different place in time is to move to another world.
-Thus in City our Earth is overrun by ants, but the intelligent dogs and the remaining humans escape to other worlds in the time stream.
-In Ring Around the Sun the persecuted paranormals escape to other Earths which, if they could all be seen at once, would be at different stages of their orbit around the sun, hence the title.
+The world moves along in a stream of time, and to move to a different place in time is to move to another world.
+Thus in City the Earth is overrun by ants, but the intelligent dogs and the remaining humans escape to other worlds in the time stream.
+In Ring Around the Sun, the persecuted paranormals escape to other Earths which, if they could all be seen at once, would be at different stages of their orbit around the Sun, hence the title.
 In Time Is the Simplest Thing a paranormal escapes a mob by moving back in time, only to find that the past is a place where there are no living things and inanimate objects are barely substantial.

 Time travel also plays an important role in Time and Again.
-A long-lost space traveler returns with a message which is SF-slanted, yet religious in tone.
+A long-lost space traveler returns with a message which is science fiction-slanted, yet religious in tone.
 Having crashed on a planet, he is then nurtured by ethereal duplicates that seem to accompany every sentient being throughout life.
 His befuddled observations are seized upon by religious factions, and a schism then threatens to erupt into war on Earth.